Find free Hawaii criminal records via official channels in a matter of minutes using the links and guidance given in this streamlined resource.

 Phone: (808)244-6345/6355

-For users who cannot find records through eCourt Kokua, eCrim, or public access sites can contact the HCJDC to assist them by completing and submitting a Request for Criminal History Record Check Form8 or an HCJDC contact form, pictured below.9
+Users who cannot find records through eCourt Kokua, eCrim, or public access sites can contact the HCJDC to assist them by completing and submitting a Request for Criminal History Record Check Form or an HCJDC contact form.8, 9

 The HCJDC office can also be visited or contacted at the following address or phone number: